Why LaGuardia Terminal B Is The Future of Airports - My Family Travels

 Bathe in the glowing light of Sabine Hornig’s “La Guardia Vistas” along the connector to the garage and ride share parking.
 In a stained-glass window for a cathedral consecrated to travel, the kaleidoscope of urban images is stamped with scripture from Fiorello LaGuardia, New York’s mayor from 1934 to 1945.
 Many of his sayings are relevant today, reminding us of the welcoming beacon New York has long shone for immigrants.

-At LaGuardia Terminal B, the Future of Air Travel is Bright
+At LaGuardia Terminal B, the Future of Air Travel Remains Bright

-During the pandemic we have watched eco-systems thrive in under-touristed destinations.
-While Terminal B can’t mitigate against the carbon footprint of air travel, it’s being built as energy efficient as possible to achieve an LEED Gold certification upon completion.
-Even their new baggage handling system uses 37% less power than legacy systems to deliver checked luggage to arriving passengers.
+Terminal B, built as energy efficient as possible, achieved LEED Gold certification upon completion.
+Innovations like a baggage handling system that uses 37% less power than legacy systems, delivers checked luggage to arriving passengers.

-We celebrate the futuristic Terminal B because the moment an airplane taxis below a child’s feet will be the moment they become a lifelong traveler.
+Let’s celebrate each moment an airplane taxis below a child’s feet and inspires the next lifelong love of travel.

 Photographs by Ron Bozman, Media Noche, unless otherwise noted.